 Figure 4.
 Proportion of the explained variance attributable to each of the main effects for (a) the mixed-effects models fitting the effects of land use, land-use intensity, and ecological characteristics on species occurrence probability (after factoring out residual variation); (b) for the phylogenetic least-squares regressions investigating whether the ecological characteristics explained climate-change sensitivity (after factoring out residual variation); and (c) for the phylogenetic least-squares regressions investigating whether the ecological characteristics explained climate-change sensitivity (after factoring out the variance explained by geographical range area and the residual variation).
 For visualisation purposes, the dashed vertical lines mark 10% explained variance.
 We individually show all the effects that explain more than 5% of the overall variation.
 Effects that individually explain less than 5% of the overall variation are grouped together as “Other effects”.

 Model diagnostics showed evidence of deviations from distributional assumptions (diagnostic plots for the full models are shown in Figures S12-15).
-However, when estimated from a Bayesian framework, the models’ estimates were mostly congruent (Figures S16, S17), showing that the frequentist approach we used with ‘lme4’ was robust despite the deviations from distributional assumptions.
+However, when estimated from a Bayesian framework, the models’ estimates were mostly congruent (results not shown), showing that the frequentist approach we used with ‘lme4’ was robust despite the deviations from distributional assumptions.
 The phylogenetic signals in the models’ residuals were low and not significant (Pagel’s λ < 0.01 for amphibians and reptiles, p ≈ 1; λ = 0.13 for mammals, p = 0.09; λ = 0.01 for birds, p = 0.56), despite not having included phylogenetic random effects.

 Climate-change sensitivity